... including targeted forecasts at the time of your arrival to each point!

 The monthly daily average temperature ranges from 45.4 °F (7.4 °C) in January to 81.6 °F (27.6 °C) in July; there are 53 nights with the low reaching the freezing mark, 82 days reaching or exceeding 90 °F (32 °C), and 5.5 days reaching 100 °F (38 °C) annually.

-Snowfall is not nearly as common as in Atlanta, due largely to Augusta's elevation, with downtown Augusta being about 900 ft (270 m) lower than downtown Atlanta.
-The heaviest recorded snowfall was in February 1973 with 14.0″ snowfall (35.56 cm) Freezing rain is also a threat in wintertime.
+Snowfall is not as common as in Atlanta.
+This is largely due to Augusta's elevation, with downtown Augusta being about 900 ft lower than downtown Atlanta.
+The heaviest recorded snowfall was in February 1973 with 14.0″ snowfall.
+Freezing rain is also a threat in wintertime.

 Augusta, GA is in a very low risk hurricane zone.
 41 hurricanes have been recorded in the Augusta, GA since 1930.
-The largest hurricane was Unnamed in 1944.
-The most recent Augusta, GA hurricane was Beryl in 2012.
+The largest hurricane was Dora in 1964.
+The most recent Augusta, GA hurricane was Michael in 2018.

 The city was incorporated in 1736.